partio-scout/pos-backend/README.md

    - Now the certificates are ready so all you need to do is move the `server.crt` and `server.key` files inside the `backend` folder to the backend project
      - Create a `certs` folder inside the backend project
      - Move the `server.crt` and `server.key` inside the `certs` folder

+3. For using localhost https environment, you need to edit `~/.ngrok2/ngrok.yml`.
+   - `addr: 3001` should be changed to `addr: https://localhost:3001`
    - Run `yarn dev` to start the app

 ## 3.4.
 Version control